Scheme in a nutshell

 This section dwells on the objects a process scheme comprises, as well as the major methods of working with the process.
-The key scheme objects are Activities which may set process states and the order of the executed user code determined by Actions.
+The key scheme objects are Activities which may set process states and the order of the executed user code established by Actions.
 Transitions determine the order of process execution.
 Commands and Timers are key triggers that make a process change its state and do effective work.
-Integration with the security system and control of user access to commands is done with the help of the Rule-Actor-Restriction.
+Integration with the security system and control of user access to the commands is done with the help of the Rule-Actor-Restriction.

 Activity object represents a rectangle with the following control components:

 - Delete button - removes Activity from the scheme;

 - Create Next Activity button - creates an Activity and a Transition with default values;

 - Create Transition button - creates a Transition which requires to specify the next Activity.

 Transition object represents a line with the following control components:

 - Touch Point - by moving this component, you may change the initial and final Activity in Transition;

 - Active point - double-clicking on this component opens the Transition edit window.
 You may also change the Transition line position by moving this component with the pressed mouse button.